-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To dredge the bed of a settling pond in the Motukawa water race Condition requirement Means of monitoring during period under review Compliance achieved?
 1. The removal of sediment by dredging the bottom of the sediment pond shall only occur within the area shaded yellow on the attached plan (Appendix 1) Inspections, data review Yes 2.
-Notify the Council 48 hours prior to the commencement of each dredging season (e.g. yearly) Notification received Yes
+Notify the Council 48 hours prior to the commencement of each dredging season (e.g. yearly) Notification not received prior to the start of dredging.
+Dredging started then immediately halted.
+No (refer section 2.4) 3.
+Area and volume of pond bed and bank disturbed shall, so far as is practicable, be minimised and any areas which are disturbed shall, so far as is practicable, be reinstated Inspections as necessary Yes 4.
+No stockpiles, sludge, sediment, trees/vegetation or surplus material to be left in a position where it may enter a waterbody Inspections as necessary Yes 5.
+At all times during dredging activities a silt curtain shall be installed at the outlet of the pond to prevent sediment entering the race Inspections as necessary Yes

-Condition requirement Means of monitoring during period under review Compliance achieved?
-3. Area and volume of pond bed and bank disturbed shall, so far as is practicable, be minimised and any areas which are disturbed shall, so far as is practicable, be reinstated Inspections as necessary N/A 4.
-No stockpiles, sludge, sediment, trees/vegetation or surplus material to be left in a position where it may enter a waterbody Inspections as necessary N/A 5.
-At all times during dredging activities a silt curtain shall be installed at the outlet of the pond to prevent sediment entering the race Inspections as necessary N/A 6.
-Limit of suspended solids immediately downstream of silt curtain Inspections as necessary N/A 7.
-All earthwork areas, including pond banks and approaches shall be stabilised as soon as is practicable immediately following completion of soil disturbance activities Inspections as necessary N/A 8.
-Implement a fish recovery plan and provide records within 20 days Inspections, data review.
-Report provided after delays, but results received informally Yes 9.
+Purpose: To dredge the bed of a settling pond in the Motukawa water race Condition requirement Means of monitoring during period under review Compliance achieved?
+6. Limit of suspended solids immediately downstream of silt curtain Inspections as necessary N/A All earthwork areas, including pond banks and approaches shall be stabilised as soon as is practicable immediately following completion of soil disturbance activities Inspections as necessary N/A 8.
+Implement a fish recovery plan and provide records within 20 days Plan received.
+Inspections, data review N/A 9.
 Consent lapse period of 5 years Consent has been exercised N/A 10.
-Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent erall assessment of administrative perfor mance in respect of this consent High
+Optional review provision re environmental effects Next review June 2026 N/A Overall assessment of environmental performance High Overall assessment of administrative performance in respect of this consent Good N/A = not applicable